 Bonsai is the ancient Japanese art form of growing ornamental miniature or artificially dwarfed trees in containers using cultivation techniques to mimic the shape and scale of full-sized trees.

-Juniper trees are an especially popular choice for those looking to bonsai due to their easy care requirements and attractive foliage.
-Native to Europe, Asia, and North America, junipers have a naturally compact growth habit which, makes them well-suited to bonsai growing techniques, with evergreen, needle-like foliage that ranges from dark green to steely blue.
+Juniper trees are an especially popular choice for bonsai due to their easy care requirements and attractive foliage.
+Native to Europe, Asia, and North America, junipers have a naturally compact growth habit which makes them well-suited to bonsai growing techniques.
+They have evergreen, needle-like foliage that ranges from dark green to steely blue.
 Most juniper varietals will grow at a steady pace, adding between 6 and 12 inches of height per year.
-Since some juniper species are low-lying ground cover shrubs, they also make fantastic cascading bonsai due to their natural downward growth habit.
+Because some juniper species are low-lying ground cover shrubs, they also make fantastic cascading bonsai due to their natural downward growth habit.

 |Common Name||Juniper Bonsai|

 |Mature Size||3–6 ft. tall, 1–3 ft. wide (or as desired)|

 |Soil Type||Well-draining, bonsai soil|

 Juniper Bonsai Care

 Generally, juniper bonsai trees are easy to care for.
 They make perfect beginner bonsai trees for inexperienced gardeners because they are forgiving, easily shaped, and well-suited to bonsai growing techniques.

 As with most species chosen for bonsai, juniper trees take well to wiring, although it should be done slowly and carefully.
 Wiring is the practice of wrapping a wire around the branches of the bonsai tree in order to bend and reposition the branches to achieve the desired shape.
 It is best to wire a juniper bonsai during the winter months when the tree is dormant.
 Once the branches have set in their new shape, carefully remove the wire with wire cutters so you don't damage the tree.